Vietnam.vn - Nền tảng quảng bá Việt Nam

 It is estimated that nearly 125,000 children need to be vaccinated during the campaign.

-With the strength of the largest vaccination service center system in the City with nearly 40 centers, nearly 2,000 doctors, nurses, medical staff, and a service capacity of up to tens of thousands of injections per day, VNVC can organize hundreds of mobile vaccination teams to schools and residential areas with the highest safety vaccination process.
+With the strength of being the largest vaccination service center system in the City with nearly 40 centers, nearly 2,000 doctors, nurses, medical staff, and a service capacity of up to tens of thousands of injections per day, VNVC can organize hundreds of mobile vaccination teams to schools and residential areas with the highest safety vaccination process.

-Therefore, the VNVC Vaccination System has sent a document to the City Department of Health wishing to participate in the campaign to vaccinate children against measles for free according to the instructions of the health sector and has received consensus.
+Therefore, the VNVC Vaccination System has sent a document to the City Department of Health wishing to participate in the campaign to vaccinate children against measles for free according to the instructions of the Health sector and has received consensus.

 From September 16, the VNVC Vaccination System began to deploy free measles vaccination at 39 vaccination centers across Ho Chi Minh City.
-The vaccine used in this campaign is the measles-rubella vaccine (MRVAC) produced in Vietnam, the vaccine source is from the City's budget and the Ministry of Health.
+The vaccine used in this campaign is the measles-rubella vaccine (MRVAC) produced in Vietnam, the vaccine source is from the City's budget and the Ministry of Health .

 According to VNVC, since Ho Chi Minh City announced the measles epidemic and many localities recorded measles cases, the number of people (including adults and children) coming to get vaccinated against the disease has increased.
 From September 1 to September 14, in Ho Chi Minh City alone, the number of vaccinations increased by 300% compared to the same period last month.